UK property recruitment in 2026: regional growth, talent challenges, and how to hire smarter

 For years, ambitious property professionals followed a familiar path: move to London, build your career, stay in the capital.

-Candidates and clients alike are looking beyond the M25, and with good reason.
+Candidates and businesses alike are looking beyond the M25, and with good reason.
 Manchester, Birmingham, Leeds, Bristol, Edinburgh, and a host of other cities are experiencing sustained investment and development activity that demands skilled professionals on the ground.

 Student housing developers are scaling across university cities.
 Build to Rent operators are establishing significant portfolios in regional centres.
 Investment companies and asset managers are opening local offices to manage growing portfolios more effectively.
 Consultancies that once operated exclusively from London are planting flags in the regions to service expanding client bases.